 We are committed to supporting clinicians during these immensely difficult and challenging times and to ensuring that our patients continue to receive the best possible care without delay.
-This page has the latest information on how we continue to treat patients, clinical protocols, how you can work with us, frequently asked questions and the lasted clinician updates.
+This page has the latest information on how we continue to treat patients, clinical protocols, how you can work with us, frequently asked questions and the latest clinician updates.

 Our specialist cancer centres are open and we are undertaking robust screening and infection control procedures as well as secure video consultations to ensure we are able to maintain the safest possible environment for patients and the staff who care for them.
-We are also increasing our capacity to support access to diagnostics and some of our advanced technologies such as hypofractionated radiotherapy to minimise treatment times.
+We have also increased our capacity to support access to diagnostics and some of our advanced technologies such as hypofractionated radiotherapy to minimise treatment times.

 We are accepting referrals for chemotherapy and radiotherapy.
 For patients starting or continuing cancer treatment, each case will be reviewed individually by an eMDT which can also involve the referring clinician.